webplatform/docs/tutorials/css_transforms/index.md

 on the ''dice'' element's surface as if on a display screen.

-In this case, the nested ''centered'' element is there simply as a convenience to drop the cube back to accomodate its full volume:
+In this case, the nested ''centered'' element is there simply as a convenience to drop the cube back to accommodate its full volume:

  .centered {
      transform       : translateZ(-50px);